Confidence Interval: Difference Between Means

 Estimation Requirements

-The approach described in this lesson is valid whenever the following conditions are met:
+The approach described in this lesson is appropriate when the following conditions are met:

 The Variability of the Difference Between Sample Means

 To construct a confidence interval, we need to know the variability of the difference between sample means.
-This means we need to know the standard deviation of the sampling distribution of the difference.
+This means we need to know the standard deviation of the sampling distribution of the difference between sample means; or we need to know the standard error.

-When the population standard deviations (σ1 and σ2 ) are unknown but assumed to be equal, the standard error can be computed by combining or pooling the sample standard deviations, as shown below:
+Standard error (pooled).
+When the population standard deviations (σ1 and σ2 ) are unknown but assumed to be equal,

 sp = sqrt{ [ (n1 -1) * s12) + (n2 -1) * s22) ] / (n1 + n2 - 2) }

-where sp is the pooled estimate of the equal population standard deviations, SEp is the pooled standard error, s1 and s2 are sample standard deviations, and n1 and n2 are sample sizes.
+where sp is the pooled estimate of the equal population standard deviations, s1 and s2 are sample standard deviations, and n1 and n2 are sample sizes.

 The Critical Value